Site map

 Post-Soviet satellite communications

-From mid-1960s and until the collapse of the USSR in 1991, NPO PM development center in a Siberian town of Zheleznogorsk, which inherited the Molniya project from OKB-1, had remained a sole provider of communications spacecraft for the nation.
-However, space funding crunch of the post-Soviet period, bred the competition from other Russian space enterprises who saw potentially lucrative market in the field of satellite communications.
-During the 1990s, NPO PM struggled to modernize an obsolete and underpowered fleet of Russian comsats with the new Express family, however many orbital positions the country reserved for its birds remained empty and were under threat of expiration under the international law.
+From the mid-1960s and until the collapse of the USSR in 1991, the NPO PM development center in Siberian town of Zheleznogorsk, had remained a sole provider of communications spacecraft for the nation.
+However, the space funding crunch of the post-Soviet period bred competition from other Russian space enterprises who saw potentially lucrative market in the field of satellite communications to complement lagging federal funding.
+In the meantime, during the 1990s, NPO PM struggled to modernize an obsolete and underpowered fleet of Russian comsats.

-Yamal program
+Yamal project

 Express AM program